striblab/s3-virus-scan/README.md

        * Uncomment: `TCPSocket 3310`
        * Uncomment: `TCPAddr 127.0.0.1`
        * Uncomment: `StreamMaxLength 100M`
+         * Edit depending on the max file size you need to scan.
      * `cp /usr/local/etc/clamav/freshclam.conf.sample /usr/local/etc/clamav/freshclam.conf`
        * Edit file, comment the `Example` line near the top.
    * On Linux, you should be able to do something like: `apt-get install clamav`